 Explore the wonderful Kitchen Garden and see seasonal fruits, vegetables and herbs growing as they would have done for the Georgian kings in the 18th century.

 Produce from the Kitchen Garden will be on sale at certain times throughout the year.

 We have restored this garden to an approximation of how it would have looked in the 18th century.
 Few records survive of the original garden, but the layout of the beds can be discerned from contemporary paintings and engravings and as far as possible we have chosen historically accurate fruit and vegetable crops.More about the Kitchen Garden

 Look out for our new Gardeners’ Hut – a mobile exhibition travelling around the gardens, packed with interesting stories about our work in the gardens and some surprising objects!

 Planted over 300 years ago, the world's oldest puzzle Maze consists of half a mile of winding paths surrounded by towering yew tree walls.

 The layout of the Maze has survived from the late 17th century and is now listed in the Guinness Book of Records as the world's oldest hedge maze.
-The mazemitself was created as a humorous diversion for the court of William III and Mary II.More about The Maze
+The maze itself was created as a humorous diversion for the court of William III and Mary II.More about The Maze

-With towers to besiege, battlements to storm, a secret grotto to hide in, and even a 25m dragon, the Magic Garden will prove that the best way to learn about history is to live it!Get tickets for the Magic Garden
+With towers to besiege, battlements to storm, a secret grotto to hide in, and even a 25m dragon, the Magic Garden will prove that the best way to learn about history is to live it!More about The Magic Garden